Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Conclusions

 \section{Conclusions}

-In this work, we have developed a novel methodology to tackle the stiffness in neural ODEs.
+In this work, we have developed a novel methodology to tackle {some kinds of} stiffness in neural ODEs.
 The approach hinges on a suitable time reparametrization of the system that significantly reduces the stiffness, making it possible to efficiently apply explicit solvers to the neural ODEs.
 The construction of the time reparametrization is general and completely data-driven, making it ideal for an application to ROMs.

 By leveraging the intrinsic capabilities of neural ODEs to handle continuous-time data, we capture the dynamics of stiff systems effectively.
 The accuracy, robustness, and efficiency of the methodology were tested in five famous benchmark test cases from the literature.
 Namely, when applied to periodic systems, the model generalizes to data well beyond the time training interval.
 We attribute this characteristic primarily to the autonomous nature of the neural ODE and the time reparametrization model.
 When applied to chemical equations, our model always maintained the positivity of the concentration, even when applied to problems suffering from numerical instability.
-Moreover, the work/precision tradeoff of our models always proved comparable or favorable when confronted with a state-of-the-art Runge-Kutta implicit solver of the Radau II A kind.
+Moreover, the work/precision tradeoff of our models often proved comparable or favorable when confronted with a state-of-the-art Runge-Kutta implicit solver of the Radau II A kind.
+In a few cases where this was not observed, our model provided a computationally cheaper alternative for approximate solutions while preserving concentration positivity, which is not possible with the Radau solver for small tolerances.

-In conclusion, our work highlights the promising potential of neural ODEs in creating efficient and accurate reduced-order models for stiff ODEs.
-Future research is directed towards improving the accuracy of the time mapping that, as of right now, stands as the major accuracy bottleneck of the ROM.
+In conclusion, our work highlights the promising potential of neural ODEs in creating efficient and accurate reduced-order models for stiff ODEs. {Stiffness characterized by reasonably large eigenvalues but very high frequency remains a challenge for our approach, and it is an active topic of research.} Future research is directed towards improving the accuracy of the time mapping that, as of right now, stands as the major accuracy bottleneck of the ROM.
 We also aim to test this framework to handle the semi-discrete formulation of partial differential equations and other higher-dimensional systems.
 Moreover, techniques like model distillation, network pruning, and better hyperparameter tuning could further reduce the computational cost of our approach.

 \paragraph*{Declaration of competing interests.} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.